tombrille/svelteplot/src/routes/getting-started/+page.md

 ---

 :::caution
-SveltePlot is still in its alpha phase, so you're free to use it for experimentation, but usage in production is not recommented, yet.
-Also keep in mind that SveltePlot is a Svelte 5 library and Svelte 5 is [not even released, yet](https://svelte-5-preview.vercel.app/status).
+SveltePlot is still in a very early alpha stage, and its API is subject to changes.
+Use at your own risk.
 :::

 ## Try online